-As of June 30, 2020 and 2019, all financial liabilities are expected to mature within one year.
+As of September 30, 2020 and 2019, all financial liabilities are expected to mature within one year.
 All commitments up to a year are either due within the time frame or are payable on demand.

-Correspondingly, the financial assets that can be used by the Group to manage its liquidity risk consist of cash and cash equivalents, long-term investments, receivables and equity instruments at FVOCI as of June 30, 2020 and 2019 consist of loans and receivables and short-term investments which are usually on demand or collectible within a term of 30 days.
+Correspondingly, the financial assets that can be used by the Group to manage its liquidity risk consist of cash and cash equivalents, long-term investments, receivables, short term investments and equity instruments at FVOCI as at September 30, 2020 and 2019 which are usually on demand or collectible within three to twelve months.